 Biography of Geoffrey Duckworth

-Geoffrey Duckworth practices personal injury law, litigation and class actions in Ontario and Alberta.
-Prior to joining Miskin Law, Geoffrey practiced litigation for six years at Gowling Lafleur Henderson and McCarthy Tétrault, and at two top tier personal injury boutiques.
+Geoffrey Duckworth practices personal injury law and commercial litigation in Ontario and is a member of the Alberta Bar.
+Prior to joining Miskin Law, Geoffrey practiced litigation in Ontario and Alberta for six years at Gowling Lafleur Henderson and McCarthy Tétrault, and at two personal injury boutique firms.

 Geoffrey’s litigation practice focuses on commercial and civil matters.
 It includes commercial contracts, corporate governance, shareholder disputes, share and asset purchase conflicts, commercial leasing, real estate, certificates of pending litigation, construction, condominium management and environmental law.
 Geoffrey also has experience in employment, estates, family trust, defamation, railway, oil and gas, telecommunications, bankruptcy/restructuring, fraud and other areas of the law.